tatp22/linformer-pytorch/README.md

 What is implemented so far is the [encoder part](https://www.topbots.com/wp-content/uploads/2019/04/transformer-encoder-2_web.jpg) of the Transformer (layers of self attention with a feed forward network), but instead of the traditional self attention, it has been replaced with the Linformer self attention, with several tuneable options.

+Visualization of the heads is also possible.
+To see more information, check out the Visualization section below.

 I am not the author of the paper.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1zHenqau3rMo3oS_7EisfGsahSs-1_sok?usp=sharing) 1.23m tokens